Falcons draft picks 2023: All of Atlanta’s selections, NFL draft results, team order - ProFootballTalk

 Atlanta has seven total picks in this year’s draft, with their first pick coming in at No. 8 overall.
 It is the second-straight year the Falcons have the eighth overall pick, selecting WR Drake London at No. 8 last year.
 The Falcons traded a fifth-round pick this year to Detroit in April in exchange for CB Jeff Okudah, who the Lions selected with the third overall pick in 2020.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Falcons will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Falcons will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Atlanta Falcons 2023 NFL Draft picks: